jhhb/chainlink-2022-fall-hackathon/README.md

 5. In your browser, visit http://localhost:3000/

 6. Setup (or connect to) the Hardhat network with your browser wallet of choice.
+Instructions for how to do that can be found [here](https://support.chainstack.com/hc/en-us/articles/4408642503449-Using-MetaMask-with-a-Hardhat-node)

 7. Once connected to the Hardhat network, you should see the following as your initial state.